ON THE SAME SIDE OF THE NET

 - Then there is the rest of God.

-Obviously, we have to set aside our own life if we are to live by the Life of Jesus.
+Obviously, we must set aside our own life if we are to live by the Life of Jesus.
 Would you like to do that?

-Let’s take a look at the twelfth chapter of the Book of Isaiah.
+Let’s take a look at Isaiah chapter 12.
 The Jews chanted this passage when they celebrated the feast of Tabernacles.
-The Jews, who have an unusual ability to understand God, knew somehow that the passage in Isaiah had to do with God making His habitation (booth) with the believers.
+The Jews, who have an unusual ability to understand God, knew somehow that this passage in Isaiah had to do with God making His habitation (booth) with the believers.

 In that day you will say: “I will praise you, O Lord.
 Although you were angry with me, your anger has turned away and you have comforted me.”
 (Isaiah 12:1)